dhanesh-airaai/waha_plus/docs/site/content/en/docs/overview/quick-start/index.md

 toc: true
 ---

+On this page you're going to install WAHA, run it, authenticate the client using QR code and send the first text message to WhatsApp!

 ## Requirements

 Only thing that you must have - installed docker.
 Please follow the original instruction <a href="https://docs.docker.com/get-docker/" target="_blank" rel="noopener">how to install docker -></a>.

+When you are ready - come back and follows the below steps to send the first text message to WhatsApp via HTTP API!

 {{< details "Why Docker?" >}}
 Docker makes it easy to ship all-in-one solution with the runtime and dependencies.
 You don't have to worry about